Ireland – Ltd Company Incorporation

 The principal features of an Irish company are:

-- Directors must be individuals aged 18 years of age or over.
+- Directors must be aged 18 years of age or over.

-- A minimum of two directors are required one of whom must be resident in the EEA.
+- A minimum of one director is required one of whom must be resident in the EEA.

 - The company secretary can be either an individual or corporate body and does not need to be resident in Ireland.